top of page

 xoxo

-In this series of projects, Manuela Illera has decided to work collaboratively, including more artists, designers, and members of the communities she refers to.
+In this series of projects, I have decided to work collaboratively, including more artists, designers, and members of the communities I refer to.
 The financing, content, and political or religious positions of the exhibition spaces are conceptual elements that contribute to why she has called them site-specific decolonial practices.

 bottom of page